Vietnam

 Bun thit nuong food in hoi an

 It’s topped with sweet and peppery pork slices grilled over a charcoal stove.
-While the dish is quite filling on its own, you can add a side of green chili, fresh lettuce, and a peanut-based gravy for extra flavor.
+While the dish is quite filling on its own, you can add a side of green chilli, fresh lettuce, and a peanut-based gravy for extra flavour.

-Where to eat? – The best places to try bún thịt nướng in Hoi An are Morning Glory, and also the tiny open-air stalls by the river in Ancient Town.
+Where to eat?
+The best places to try bún thịt nướng in Hoi An are Morning Glory and the tiny open-air stalls by the river in Ancient Town.

 food in hoi an

-Growing wildly in the region, morning glory is consumed usually with sticky rice, and a favorite amongst locals.
+Growing wildly in the region, morning glory is usually consumed with sticky rice and is a favourite amongst locals.
 Needless to say, the classic Vietnamese stir-fried morning glory with garlic makes a nutritious and delicious side dish.

-Where to eat? – I absolutely loved the flavors in Châu Kitchen & Bar, and also at Morning Glory Signature.
+Where to eat? – I absolutely loved the flavours in Châu Kitchen & Bar, and also at Morning Glory Signature.

-Apart from these dishes, there are two beverages that the locals love to drink in Hoi An, which has now become quite popular among travelers as well.
+Apart from these dishes, there are two beverages that the locals love to drink in Hoi An, which have now become quite popular among travellers as well.

 1. Herbal Iced Tea at Mót Hội An